Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is cash-basis accounting?

-Cash-basis accounting is an accounting method that records a company’s cash inflows and outflows and then reconciles them.
+Cash-basis accounting is a straightforward accounting method that tracks a company’s financial activity based on actual cash inflows and outflows.
 In other words, the business records revenue when cash is received and expenses when payments are made.
-Unlike accrual accounting, it does not integrate accounts receivable (AR) or accounts payable (AP).
-These details are typically recorded separately.
+Unlike accrual accounting, it does not include accounts receivable (AR) or accounts payable (AP), which are typically tracked separately.

 Cash-basis accounting is the simpler of the two financial accounting methods.
-Due to its ease of implementation and straightforward approach, it is often favored by small or early-stage businesses.
+Because it’s easy to maintain and requires minimal bookkeeping, it’s often the go-to choice for solopreneurs and early-stage small businesses.

 Pros and cons of cash-basis accounting

-If you’re considering cash-basis accounting for your business, it’s important to understand its benefits and drawbacks.
+If you’re considering cash-basis accounting for your business, it’s important to understand both the benefits and the limitations.

 Pros